ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 Nice, it worked.
 And I only told Terraform about the infrastructure I wanted.
 The whole setup process goes automatically!

+When you need to couple the API endpoints to a frontend of your own design, you need to set the CORS headers correctly.
+If you want this challenge, there is an other branch in the repository (cors-enabled) where I worked this out.

+Happy coding folks, Code that Infrastructure!

 # Resources and further reading
 * Terraform website: [Terraform.io](https://www.terraform.io/){:target="_blank" rel="noopener noreferrer"}